-Candidates for admission should address the Director of Admissions, Administration Building, Ithaca, New York, stating that they desire to enter one of the two-year courses in the College of Agriculture.
+Candidates for admission should address the Director of Admissions, Administration Building, Ithaca, New York, stating that they desire to enter one of the two-year courses or the one-year course in dairy manufacturing and marketing in the College of Agriculture.
 This should be done as early as possible, because it often takes considerable time to procure the necessary credentials.